 The Year 2000 problem concerns the inability of information systems to properly recognize and process date-sensitive information beyond January 1, 2000.
 In January 1998, we initiated a formal comprehensive enterprise-wide program to identify and to resolve Year 2000 related issues.
-The scope of the program included the investigation of all Raytheon functions and products and all internally used hardware and software systems, including embedded systems in what are not traditionally considered information technology systems.
-We followed an eight-step risk management process grouped into two major phases: detection, including planning and awareness, inventory, triage, and detailed assessment; and correction, including resolution, test planning, test execution, and deployment.
+The scope of the program includes the investigation of all Raytheon functions and products and all internally used hardware and software systems, including embedded systems in what are not traditionally considered information technology systems.
+The program has developed standard processes and an internal service center in support of Year 2000 readiness.
+We are following an eight-step risk management process grouped into two major phases: detection, including planning and awareness, inventory, triage, and detailed assessment; and correction, including resolution, test planning, test execution, and deployment.